|

 and functions.
 Support is provided for file handling, TCP/IP, graphics and more.
 A full set of standard screen

 input and output objects and dialog boxes are included.
 Applications you create are freely distributable and are write-once, run anywhere.
-A 150 page spiral bound Handbook and lots of sample code is included.
+A 150 page spiral bound Handbook and lots of sample code are included.

 The environment